midonet/midonet/docs/neutron_translation.md

       * 'binding:host' => Neutron host ID (find the MidoNet host ID from this ID)
       * 'binding:profile[interface_name]' => interface name

- * If there is a change in the MAC address and there are FIP NAT rules in the port (so this port is the GW port of at least one FIP):

-      * Update with the new MAC address the ARP tables of the network each impacted FIP belongs.

 ### UPDATE

 Update the MidoNet network MAC table entry: